Topic No. 322: Operating and Maintenance Expense Petitions

 Tenants who lived in the building during any part of Year 1, the first comparison year, may be given an O&M increase.
 Tenants who moved into the building during Year 2, the second comparison year, may not be given an O&M increase unless ownership changed during Year 2 after the tenant moved in.
 Only one O&M increase based on costs related to the transfer of ownership of a property is allowed.
 Tenants may object to imposition of an O&M increase if the landlord has failed to perform requested repair and maintenance that is required by law.

 If payment of the O&M rent increase would present a financial hardship for a tenant, he or she may seek relief from payment of the increase by filing a Tenant Financial Hardship Application with the Rent Board.
-A Tenant Financial Hardship Application must be filed within one year of the effective date of the O&M rent increase.
+A Tenant Financial Hardship Application must be filed within one year of the effective date of the O&M rent increase, or within fifteen days of the decision granting the landlord's petition, whichever date is later.
 A tenant must wait to file the Hardship Application until the tenant has received either a rent increase notice from the landlord or a written decision from the Rent Board.
 Once the tenant has filed the Hardship Application, the tenant does not have to pay the O&M rent increase unless the Rent Board issues a final decision denying the Hardship Application.
 If the Hardship Application is denied, the tenant will have to pay the O&M rent increase retroactive to the effective date indicated on the rent increase notice.
 If the Hardship Application is granted, relief from payment of the O&M rent increase may be for an indefinite period or for a limited period of time, depending on the nature of the tenant’s financial hardship.

 For tips on preparing an O&M petition, please see Fact Sheet 5, “Landlord Petitions and Passthroughs.”
 To obtain a copy of the Operating and Maintenance Petition form, Fact Sheet 5, and/or the Tenant Financial Hardship Application form you can visit the Forms Center on our website at www.sfrb.org.
 These forms are also available at the Rent Board’s office.